Batch file format

 Parasail supports the OpenAI batch API, including the format of the input and output files.

-A batch input file is a .jsonl file where each line is a batch request.
-Parasail processes these requests and returns the results as an output .jsonl file.
+file where each line is a batch request.
+Parasail processes these requests and returns the results as an output .jsonl

 The batch input wraps the same data structures used by interactive requests into an offline format.
 Each line in the input file is one request.